vickonrails/vickonrails/README.md

 I mostly work with ⚛ ReactJS & Friends (Emotion, Storybook, Ant Design, Jest, etc) on the frontend.
 Currently dipping my toes into fullstack development.

-There's a lot to learn in so much little time and I honestly can't wait🔥.
+There's a lot to learn in so little time and I honestly can't wait🔥.
 If you're as excited as I am, you could drop me a DM on [Twitter](https://twitter.com/vick_OnRails) and let's be internet friends 😊